 2. Apple Cider Vinegar Rinse

-This is seriously one of the best kept hair secrets on the planet.
+This is seriously one of the best natural hair growth tips on the planet.

 Simply mix 1 part apple cider vinegar with 2 parts warm water.
 Rinse through your hair after washing (or between washes) at least 2-3 times per week.
-You can let it sit for 1-2 minutes, and then rinse out your hair.
+You can let it sit for 1-2 minutes, and then rinse out your hair completely.

 What does apple cider vinegar do for your hair?